UoM-ResPlat-DevOps/SpartanAdvanced/Lessons/Lesson_1.md

 * The du "disk usage' command has the standard syntax of `du [options] [file]`.
 Without any arguments du will print all files, entering directories recursively, and provide output in kilobytes.
 Most commonly experessed as `du -sh` (disk usage, summary form, human readable)
 *  The following is a handy use of xargs is to parse a directory list and output the results to a file.
 The command script below runs a disk usage in summary, sorts in order of size and exports to the file diskuse.txt.
 The "\n" is to ignore spaces in filenames.
 `du -sk * | sort -nr | cut -f2 | xargs -d "\n" du -sh  > diskuse.txt`
+-- *Slide End* --

+-- *Slide* -- cont..
+### System Information Commands cont...
 * The command 'df' will generate a report of file system disk space usage.
 * The command `free -h` provides total, used, and free memory on a system.
+* A typical command to access system information is `uname`, with the simple syntax `uname [options]`.
+The most common command is uname -a (all) which provides, in order, kernel name, network node name, kernel release and version, machine hardware name, processor and hardware platform (if known), and operating system.
 -- *Slide End* --

 -- *Slide* --
-### System Information Commands
+### System Information Commands cont...
-* A typical command to access system information is `uname`, with the simple syntax `uname [options]`.
-The most common command is uname -a (all) which provides, in order, kernel name, network node name, kernel release and version, machine hardware name, processor and hardware platform (if known), and operating system.
 * Another useful source for system information is the /proc directory.
 The directory doesn't actually contain 'real' files but runtime system information.
 Examples: `less /proc/cpuinfo`, `less /proc/filesystems`, `less /proc/uptime`, `less /proc/loadavg`, `less /proc/meminfo`, `less /proc/mounts`, `less /proc/partitions`
 * The command lscpu will provide information about the processor architecture as well gathered from /proc/cpuinfo including the number of CPUs, threads, cores, and sockets.